 Besides focusing on their career development, there is a lot more that can be done to retain your employees.
 Obviously, employees are working for the most basic benefits: monetary rewards in the form of their monthly salary and annual bonuses.
 But there are also other ways to reward your employees that can benefit both them and the organization.

-Whereas, for younger employees, such as the millennials, putting in more hours of work a week is not a big issue, but they would prefer the attraction of having an autonomous work schedule and setting their own working hours and venues, rather than be attracted by a more ‘standard’ set of benefits or advantages.
+Whereas, for younger employees, such as the millennials, putting in more hours of work a week is not a big issue, but they would prefer the attraction of having an autonomous work schedule and setting their own working hours and venues, rather than being attracted by a more ‘standard’ set of benefits or advantages.

 Regardless of which group of employees, rewarding them is a positive factor that can motivate your employees.
-By using the correct motivator with the correct group of employees, you can positively raise their engagement levels with your organization, and this in turn will raise your retention rates which is an all-important aspect to driving your organizational success.
+By using the correct motivator with the correct group of employees, you can positively raise their engagement levels with your organization, and this in turn will raise your retention rates which is an all-important aspect of driving your organizational success.

 As shown in the Aon Hewitt study, employee engagement changes and fluctuates over time, and can be affected by anything ranging from changes in the work environment, new hires, and even changes in the employees’ personal life.

 Employers should be sensitive to this fact, and work actively to continue to be engaged and connected with their employees.
-With an integrated HR / talent development solution, HR data, talent analytics and the proper processes are already in place for employers to work smartly to make this happen.
+With an integrated HR/talent development solution, HR data, talent analytics, and the proper processes are already in place for employers to work smartly to make this happen.